ZawadAhmed/Flutter-NewsApp-Akhwan/README.md

  ### Brief Description

 Our application is designed as a News app which fetches an API from newsapi(https://newsapi.org/), the users first need to sign in using their gmail account and then can easily browse through the news from the appilication.

+### Objective

 The application allows the users to view news on four different categories, the news are only catered to Malaysians looking to view news on malaysia , therefore it is perfect for users who are interested in filtering out the news and only want to read news based within their nation.

 The categories for the news type are as follows:
 1. General News